bitCNY Price Reaches $0.16 on Exchanges (BITCNY)

 bitCNY Token Trading

 bitCNY can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as bitCNY directly using US dollars.
-Investors seeking to trade bitCNY should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase bitCNY using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as bitCNY directly using U.S. dollars.
+Investors seeking to trade bitCNY should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy bitCNY using one of the exchanges listed above.

 Receive News & Updates for bitCNY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for bitCNY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.